-General note: "Major hazards" are 1) likely to result in serious injury to a child, 2) require medical care, and 3) be in popular areas where children frequently encounter them.

-Indicators 1.1, 1.3, 3.1, 5.2, 7.1, 7.2, 7.3: Score based on gross motor space observed used during observation.
+General note: "Major hazards" are 1) likely to result in serious injury to a child, 2) require medical care, and 3) be in popular areas where children frequently come into contact with them.
+Playground next to quiet parking area with no active vehicles, no playground equipment near the fence, and no bollards protecting the fence = minor hazard.
+Locks on gates not a hazard if the group can exit through building.
+Otherwise, it is a minor hazard.
+Indicators 1.1, 1.3, 3.1, 5.2: Score based on gross motor space used during observation.

-Indicators 1.2, 3.2, 5.1, 5.3, 5.4: When children do not go outside, score based on gross motor space used during observation and space typically used.
+Indicators 3.2, 5.1, 5.3, 5.4, 7.1, 7.2, 7.3: If children do not go outside, score based on gross motor space used during observation and space typically used.